spiceai/docs/spiceaidocs/docs/machine-learning/index.md

 :::warning[Early Preview]

-The Spice ML runtime is in its early preview phase and is subject to modifications.
+Machine Learning (ML) is in preview and is subject to modifications.

 :::

-Machine learning models can be added to the Spice runtime similarly to datasets.
-The Spice runtime will load it, just like a dataset.
+ML models can be defined similarly to [Datasets](../reference/spicepod/datasets.md).
+The runtime will load the model for inference.

+Example:

 ```yaml
 name: my_spicepod
 version: v1beta1